jsstaedtler/bigraccoon-pico/content/articles/xc3/xc3ch2.md

 > I think Melia explained toward the end of the game that Keves Castle literally *is* Alcamoth?
 If I'm remembering that right, it's evidence that (at least some of) Aionios is made of the *actual parts* of the two game worlds.

-> I had always assumed that was the case, that Z stopped time just as everything started to collide, resulting in a random jumble of geography.
-But the timeline gets *extremely* tight if that's the case: Z had to have acted before everything completely annihilated, but did the two halves of Origin need to combine first?
-How the heck did *that* work
+> I had always assumed that was the case: that Z stopped time just as everything started to collide, resulting in a random jumble of geography.
+But the timeline of that would be *extremely* tight.
+Z had to have acted before everything completely annihilated, but did the two halves of Origin need to combine before he could do so?
+The order of events at the moment of Intersection needs an entirely separate analysis of its own.

 ----